nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 | v2.0    | user     | show detailed recipe that I specified         | view detailed recipe (name, description, ingredients and steps) of the one that I am interested             |
 | v2.0    | new user | view the list of available commands           | use the appropriate command according to my needs                                                           |

 ## Non-functional Requirement
+- Work on all popular Operating System: Windows, Mac, Linux
 ## Glossary

 ## Instructions for manual testing